Member Log In | Press Room | Site Map

 5. Guardianships and Conservatorships

-Guardianships, Conservatorships, and the many available alternatives are a significant part of our members' practices.
-SNA attorneys have substantial expertise in establishing, defending, and administering a guardianship or conservatorship whenever necessary or required to meet the needs of an elderly or disabled family member.
+Guardianships, conservatorships, and the many available alternatives are a significant part of our members’ practices.
+SNA attorneys are adept at establishing, defending, and administering a guardianship or conservatorship whenever necessary to meet the needs of a family member who is elderly or has a disability.

 6. Assistance with Personal Injury/Medical Malpractice Settlements